Skip to main content

 types_or: [python, javascript, typescript, go]

 pass_filenames: false because vulkro takes a single project root (not a list of files) and cross-file taint flow matters, so scanning the project is the right primitive. types_or scopes the hook to only fire when files in the supported languages change.
-Vulkro's ci preset is fast enough that a full scan in a pre-commit hook is practical (sub-5s on most projects under 100k LoC).
+On the public corpus, every repo but one scans in about three seconds or less, which is what makes a full scan in a pre-commit hook practical.

 Performance